 Getting through the work day can be hard if you are dealing with back pain, especially if you have a job that puts extra demands on your back, such as nursing or construction work.
 Even desk jobs with prolonged sitting, whether you're working from home or in an office, can take its toll on your back.

-"There are a number of factors that can contribute to back pain at work, such as overexertion from heavy lifting, and repetitive movements such as bending or twisting," says Dr. David Hall, a Sharp Rees-Stealy Medical Group double board-certified internal medicine and pediatrics doctor.
-"If you work sitting at a desk, you are also prone to back pain because of inactivity or limited movement, especially if you don't use good posture or back support."
+"There are a number of factors that can contribute to back pain at work, such as deconditioning, overexertion from heavy lifting, and repetitive movements such as bending or twisting," says Dr. Robert Power, an occupational medicine doctor with Sharp Rees-Stealy Medical Group.
+"If you work sitting at a desk, you are also prone to back pain because of inactivity or limited movement, especially if you don't have good posture or proper back support."

 Ways to avoid back pain and injuries while working

-Dr. Hall recommends the following four tips to help you protect your back while working:
+Dr. Power recommends the following five tips to help you protect your back while working:

 1. Don't slouch.
 Good posture is important both when you are sitting and standing.
 Choose a chair that supports your back and make sure you adjust the height of your seat so your feet rest flat on the floor or on a footrest.
 Also, stand with your weight evenly balanced on your feet.
 If your company has an ergonomics department, request an evaluation of your workspaces, both in the office and at home, to optimize posture and comfort.